nathanielward/nwardnet/index.md

 ---
 layout: default
-title: About Me
+title: You found me
 ---

-# Hi there.
+*Hi there.*

-You found me: Nat Ward.
+You found me: Nathaniel Ward.

+Most people end up here by accident.
+A few come on purpose, which I choose to find flattering rather than alarming.

-I’m a marketer and fundraiser focused on persuading people to embrace the principles of a free society.
+I’m a marketer and fundraiser in Washington, D.C.
+The email address that brought you here is the best way to reach me.

-## How to get in touch

-Since you probably stalked me through my email address, send me a note that way.